 3. Essential security measures for companies and home users to apply

 While it is difficult to foresee when data breaches will happen, we can always take mitigation actions to prevent becoming the next victims.

-To minimize the risks of breaches and strengthen data security, we recommend home users to go through this protection checklist:
+To minimize the risks of breaches and strengthen data security, we recommend home users go through this protection checklist:

 Verify your banking account and other financial details, including credit information, frequently.
-If you notice any suspicious activity on your personal cards, contact your bank as soon as possible.
+If you notice any suspicious activity on your cards, contact your bank as soon as possible.

 Use strong and unique passwords and add extra layers of security like two-factor authentication or password management tools to secure your online accounts.

 Make sure you apply the latest patches available for your apps and software programs to cover security holes exploited by malicious actors